Skip to content

 Parameter Description

-• sqlHaving: A string containing the SQL statement for generating the HAVING clause.
+• sqlHaving: A string containing the SQL statement used to generate the HAVING clause.

 • params: A variable argument list containing replacement values for placeholders in the SQL statement.

-• condition: A boolean value controlling whether to apply this HAVING condition.
+• condition: A boolean value that controls whether to apply this HAVING condition.

 Examples